Arranging a funeral or cremation in Kansas

 Many funeral homes will endeavour to support families on low income to conduct a funeral.
 There is a one-time death benefit from SSA of $255 for those that qualify, and veterans and some dependents are entitled to certain benefits such as a cemetery plot and grave marker.
 Fort Leavenworth VA cemetery has room for cremated remains whereas Fort Scott has space for both casketed and cremated remains.
 There are also state-run veteran’s cemeteries at Fort Dodge, Fort Riley, WaKeeney, and Winfield.

 Some charity and community groups may offer guidance on how to access a low-cost cremation.
-The DFS Memorials provider, offers a direct cremation in Kansas City at $895 complete.
-They can be reached at: (913) 210-0212.

 Residents of Missouri (Jackson County) can phone the county counsellor’s office (816-881-3355) to seek help with indigent burials or cremations.
 Residents of Platte County and Clay County should phone their local public administrator’s office for assistance with indigent burials.